-- 1. A ballot measure to increase the Utility Users Tax by 1-2% must be adopted to fund the AW Subsidy in order to buy down the potable water service rate to equal that of the Gage Canal non-potable water delivery rate. - 2.
-The General Fund Transfer (GFT) is to be eliminated. - 3.
-All customers will be billed a monthly service charge proportional to the meter size for the water service being provided, this charge will initially include all fixed costs and debt of the until a tax-deductible assessment is approved to recover the Debt expense. - 4.
+- 1. A ballot measure to increase the Utility Users Tax by 1-2% must be adopted to fund the AW Subsidy with tax revenue.
+The AWS will buy down the potable water service rate to equal that of the Gage Canal non-potable water delivery rate. - 2.
+The General Fund Transfer (GFT) is to be eliminated and be replaced with new UUTax revenue. - 3.
+All customers will be billed a monthly service charge proportional to the meter size for the water service being provided.
+(This charge will initially include all fixed costs and debt expense until a tax-deductible assessment is approved to recover the Debt expense for each of the three water systems.) - 4.
 Energy cost adjustments are eliminated and the 50% surcharge on water customers outside of the city limits is eliminated.
-These revenues are to be recovered by a recalculation of the true fixed costs into the meter charge and true variable costs into the Irrigation rate of each of the water supply systems. - 5.
-All Gage Canal customers receiving non-potable water from the canal will be converted to metered potable water service, rather than gravity fed canal service.
-Land owners who desire to continue to receive non-potable water from the Gage Canal for agricultural purposes can "rent" Gage Canal shares from the City at the cost of \$1.00 per year. - 6.
-A ballot measure must be approved for a property assessment to recover the respective debt expense of each of the three different water service systems.
-Tax exempt government agency customers must sign contracts agreeing to pay the equivalent of the property assessment as a fee. - Monthly meter fee schedules need to be developed for each respective water service delivery class to establish the required fixed costs recovery for the respective delivery infrastructure system.
+(These revenues are to be recovered by a recalculation of the true fixed costs into the meter charge and true variable costs into the Irrigation rate of each of the water supply systems.) - 5.
+OPTIONAL-We can collapse three water delivery systems into two.
+All Gage Canal customers receiving non-potable Canal Water will be converted to metered Potable Water service, rather than gravity fed canal service.
+These new Potable water customers would be eligible for the AWSubsidy down to the Gage rate.
+(RPU would then take all Gage water and put it into the Potable system at Linden).
+Land owners (potentially anywhere in the city, who do not own Canal Co. shares) who desire to receive water for agricultural purposes can "rent" Gage Canal shares from the City at the cost of \$1.00 per year and receive AWSubsidized Potable Water anywhere in the city.
+This means the Gage Canal would cease to be a water delivery system beyond UCR and not need rate schedules, meter charges or cost accounting as all the water would go into Linden Reservoir for potable use.
+Also the Gage Canal Co. would not be required to manage the gravity feed canal.